The mystery of where omicron came from — and why it matters

 How to explain this?

-It's possible, says Bedford, that the mid-2020 strain infected some unknown animal population, evolved as it spread among them and has just recently spilled back over into humans.
+It's possible, says Bedford, that the mid-2020 strain infected some unknown animal population, evolved as it spread among that population and has just recently spilled back over into humans.

-Another possibility, says Bedford, is that the mid-2020 strain started circulating in a location where there hasn't been a lot of monitoring — "perhaps somewhere in Southern Africa."
-That would enable the virus to evolve under the radar all this time.
+Another possibility, says Bedford, is that the mid-2020 strain started circulating in a location where there hasn't been a lot of monitoring — "perhaps somewhere in southern Africa."
+That would have enabled the virus to evolve under the radar all this time.
 "And eventually, by the time you get to 2021, it's picked up enough mutations that it has become [much more] transmissible and then kind of explodes onto the scene at that point," says Bedford.

-But he also finds that scenario — which scientists sometimes refer to as "cryptic spread" — hard to believe.
-"Because if it would seem that as [this strain of the virus] was on its path to becoming omicron and becoming a quite transmissible virus, [the earlier versions] would have started to spread more widely before just now."
-And at that point it would have been noticed in countries that do have robust surveillance systems.
+But he also finds this scenario — which scientists sometimes refer to as "cryptic spread" — hard to believe.
+"Because it would seem that as [this strain of the virus] was on its path to becoming omicron and becoming a quite transmissible virus, [the earlier versions] would have started to spread more widely before just now."
+And at that point, those earlier strains would have been noticed in countries that do have robust surveillance systems.

 Lessells agrees.
-On the one hand, he notes that there certainly are countries in Africa where there has not been much ongoing sampling of the coronavirus.
-Indeed, he says, earlier in the pandemic South Africa's labs picked up a variant that hadn't been seen before in a traveler from Tanzania, one of several sub-Saharan African countries "where they weren't measuring the epidemic very well."
+On the one hand, he notes, there certainly are countries in Africa where there has not been much ongoing sampling of the coronavirus.
+Indeed, he says, earlier in the coronavirus pandemic, South Africa's labs picked up a variant that hadn't been seen before through testing a traveler from Tanzania, one of several sub-Saharan African countries "where they weren't measuring the epidemic very well."

-"Now," he adds, "that variant to our knowledge, never really took off in any area.
+"Now," he adds, "that variant, to our knowledge, never really took off in any area.
 And we still don't know to what extent that was circulating in Tanzania and what the significance of it was."
-But he says those episodes actually illustrate that once a variant reaches South Africa, at least, it is least likely to get identified.
-"We have seven [genomic] sequencing hubs that are each connected to the public and private diagnostic labs across the country," he notes.
+But he says the episode — and others like it — illustrate that once a variant reaches South Africa, at least, it is likely to get identified.
+"We have seven [genomic] sequencing hubs that are each connected to the public and private diagnostic labs across the country," he says.

-Also omicron, in particular, triggers a notable signature in the PCR tests that are being done on a routine basis to confirm infections.
-This warning flag, in fact, is what prompted a private lab to alert Lessells and his colleagues last month so that they could sequence the samples in which they discovered omicron.
+Also, omicron in particular triggers a notable signature in the PCR tests that are being conducted on a routine basis to confirm infections.
+This warning flag, in fact, is what spurred a private lab to send samples to Lessells and his colleagues, who, upon sequencing them, discovered the omicron variant.
 "If you've got representative sequencing and frequent sequencing, and if you can be nimble enough to respond to what you're observing in the cases in the diagnostic lab, then you can pick up these variants that are at a relatively early stage," he says.
 "So you'd have to have a pretty big blind spot to be missing something that's really evolving over a period of months."

-There is, however, one place the virus could have been hiding while it evolved into omicron that would probably have been in health officials' blind spot: Inside the body of a single person.
-Specifically a person whose immune system was suppressed, for example as a result of an untreated infection with HIV.
-In such instances, explains Bedford, the person's immune system is still strong enough to prevent the coronavirus from killing them.
+There is, however, one place the virus could have been hiding while it evolved into omicron that probably would have been in health officials' blind spot: inside the body of a single person.
+Specifically, a person whose immune system was suppressed — for example, as a result of an untreated HIV infection.
+In such instances, explains Bedford, the person's immune system is still strong enough to prevent the coronavirus from killing the person.
 But it's not strong enough to completely clear the virus.
 So the virus lingers inside the person for month after month, continually reproducing.
-With each replication there's a chance it will acquire a mutation that makes it better at evading the person's antibody-producing immune cells.
+With each replication, there's a chance it will acquire a mutation that makes it better at evading the person's antibody-producing immune cells.

 "It creates this kind of cat-and-mouse game where the immune response is chasing and the virus is running," says Bedford.
 "And so over the course of the year, if you look in these individuals, you see, at the end of that time, generally a quite evolved virus."